Roman Reigns Vs. Undertaker: Why WWE Needs To Pull Trigger On Reigns Heel Turn [Opinion]

 Given the mystique of The Undertaker’s 21-event WrestleMania winning streak (since broken by Brock Lesnar at WrestleMania XXX) and his status as a super-popular wrestling icon, logic suggests that he would be the babyface in the rivalry, with Roman Reigns getting that long-awaited heel turn.
 But WWE doesn’t appear too keen on transforming its anointed alpha-babyface-in-waiting into a villain, as we saw on this week’s Monday Night RAW.

 Sure, there were signs of hope as Reigns reminded Shawn Michaels of how ‘Taker had retired him at WrestleMania XXVI, and how he plans to do the same to “The Deadman” at WrestleMania 33.
 But along came Braun Strowman, still angry over having been cleanly pinned by Roman at Fastlane, steamrolling Reigns from behind as cameras focused on him selling the attack.
-Save for Reigns’ cocky tone in his promo segment with Michaels, it was classic plucky babyface booking at work — good guy expresses confidence that he can beat his esteemed opponent in a big match, but is instantly reminded of the outside distractions that could make his task a difficult one.
+Save for Reigns’ cocky tone in his promo segment with Michaels, it was classic plucky babyface booking at work — good guy expresses confidence that he can beat his esteemed opponent in a big match but is instantly reminded of the outside distractions that could make his task a difficult one.

 All this points to WWE possibly having cold feet at turning Roman Reigns heel ahead of his match against The Undertaker.
 Fans are booing him, and talk is rife of WrestleMania 33 being ‘Taker’s swan song.
-It seems like a no-brainer at this point, and as the Inquisitr had written in January, Reigns may have the potential to be the biggest heel in WWE history if he gets turned and ends up beating The Undertaker.
+It seems like a no-brainer at this point, and as the Inquisitr reported in January, Reigns may have the potential to be the biggest heel in WWE history if he gets turned and ends up beating The Undertaker.

 There are some people, however, who think that even with Roman Reigns vs. The Undertaker favoring a villainous role for Roman, he’s better off sticking to his babyface alignment.
 Last week, Forbes’ Blake Oestriecher argued that Reigns’ presence on Monday Night RAW drives YouTube views, among other key metrics, with the wrestler himself earning “the support, or at least the interest” of the WWE Universe, despite the fact thousands still can be heard booing him each time he heads to the ring.